 Carbohydrates: Opt for whole grains in small amounts, focusing on high fibre options while reducing intake of refined sugar and carbohydrates.

-Utilise olive oil as a primary fat source.
+Fats: Utilise olive oil as a primary fat source.

 Other features: Increase intake of anti-inflammatory herbs and spices such as turmeric, garlic, and ginger.